-Even so, the realization with the more restrictive setting for the SN (the one with a maximum PN relative throughput change of 2\%) still achieves useful average throughput values between 132 and 50 kbps.
-Also, note that at low PN loads, the ``Primary with secondary-Exhaustive search-Max PU throughput'' system shows throughput values that imply transmission in the SN.
-This does not contradict our earlier statement that this result essentially coincides with the ``Primary without secondary''.
+Even so, the realization with the more restrictive setting for the SN (the one with a maximum PN relative throughput change of 2\%) still achieves useful average throughput values between 180 and 50 kbps for a channel with 180 kHz bandwidth (in case of transmitting seven probe messages the average throughput at the SN is slightly larger which is consistent with the results in Fig. \ref{Trchange-Load-PN}).
+Also, note that at low PN loads, the ``PN+SN- Exh. search-Max PU throughput'' system shows throughput values that imply transmission in the SN.
+This does not contradict our earlier statement that this result essentially coincides with the ``PN without SN'' case.
 Instead, the transmissions in the SN that are seen in this case correspond to infrequent setups where the SUs are located so far away from the few active primary links (consider that this effect occurs only at very low PN loads) that they can transmit with very low power with no practical effect on the PN.